gvwilson/thirdbit/src/fiction/iffy/1/index.md

 "And if you don't mind me asking another question, where did your daughter learn so much about tech?
-There are people with a lot of years behind them who wouldn't have thought about the feedback."
+There are people with a lot of years behind them who wouldn't have thought about the resonance feedback."

 "Oh, Iffy's not ours,"
 Little Mrs. Sandhu said lightly.
-"She's in off the *Guinevere*."
+"She's crew off the *Guinevere*."

 "I see."
 The square man nodded as if that explained everything